tareqimbasher/NetPad/README.md

 ## Contribution

 All Pull Requests, feedback and contributions are welcome!
 Please read the [Contributing guidelines](./CONTRIBUTING.md) for more information about how to contribute and build/run the project.

 A special thanks to NetPad's wonderful <a href="https://github.com/sponsors/tareqimbasher">
 sponsors</a>.
-Sponsorships help pay for macOS builds and helps me maintain this project.
+Sponsorships help pay for macOS builds and cross-platform testing and helps me maintain this project.

 <a href="https://github.com/mattjcowan"><img src="https://github.com/mattjcowan.png" width="50px" alt="mattjcowan" /></a>
 &nbsp;&nbsp;